 Leveraging how theme parks are regulated, the safety of theme parks, efficiecy of freight rail, and on-demand service of the internet can be combined to build solar-powered mobility networks.
 Think of a theme park as a model city designed around pedestrians, with especial attention to the needs children and their grand parents.
 There are big, powerful machines, but they are grade separated to create intrinsic safety.

-Following are several referenced to the number of jobs that would be created by transportation infrastructure.
-The Federal Highway Administration cites the White House for the 13,000 jobs for one year per $1 billion in highway spending.
+The Federal Highway Administration cites the White House for the 13,000 jobs for one year per $1 billion in highway spending (link).

 Employment Impacts of Highway Infrastructure Investment

 The most recent official estimate of the impacts of infrastructure investment on employment was generated by Council of Economic Advisers (CEA) within the Executive Office of the President.
 The CEA estimated that every $1 billion in Federal highway and transit investment funded by the American Jobs Act would support 13,000 jobs for one year http://www.whitehouse.gov/blog/2011/09/09/american-jobs-act-state-state.

 This figure is also cited in briefing materials for the Administration’s reauthorization proposal, the GROW AMERICA Act http://www.dot.gov/sites/dot.gov/files/docs/Workforce_DOT_Reuth_FINAL_20… and the Department of Transportation’s 2014 TIGER Notice of Funding Availability (NOFA), https://www.federalregister.gov/articles/2014/03/03/2014-04627/notice-of…